sidechained/TrainingTheBeagle/Tutorials/_essential/osc.md

 Writing a Python script which can send an OSC message is a three stage process:

-1. Import the relevant classes from the pyOSC library
+a.
+Import the relevant classes from the pyOSC library
-2. Set up a OSC client using the address you wish to send to.
+b.
+Set up a OSC client using the address you wish to send to.
 In our case this is: localhost (i.e. "127.0.0.1"), port 57120 (SuperCollider's default port)
-3. Format and send a message using the client
+c.
+Format and send a message using the client

 The lines marked #1, #2 and #3 in the code below show how this is done in practice: